WakuWakuPadoru/WuWa_Simple_FPSUnlocker/README.md

 ![Screenshot 2](https://i.imgur.com/vrokAwt.png)
 ![Screenshot 3](https://i.imgur.com/tGMRk8h.png)

+## FAQ
+### Didn't Kuro Games already officially allow 120 FPS?
+Yes, but they only officially allow certain specific hardware to use this officially.
+Even if your PC is perfectly powerful enough to run it, if it's not on the White List, you can't run the game, particularly on AMD Ryzen PCs.
+### Why did Kuro Games only allow specific hardware to run 120 FPS officially?
+I don't know.
+### Is this safe?
+Yes.
+This only modifies the game's configuration and settings on the user's behalf, and not the game files.
+Whenever you make changes to the game's settings via in-game, these very same files are the ones that are saved and updated.
+### Version X.X just came out, why isn't the Unlocker working?
+It isn't uncommon for Kuro Games to update the format and structure of the configuration files between versions.
+As these changes are never documented and might be "spaghetti" in nature, it might take a few days to investigate and implement an updated solution.
+### I have issues with the Unlocker and/or would like to provide feedback and suggestions.
+You can post it either in [Discussions](https://github.com/WakuWakuPadoru/WuWa_Simple_FPSUnlocker/discussions) or [Issues](https://github.com/WakuWakuPadoru/WuWa_Simple_FPSUnlocker/issues).

 ## Technology

 This project is built using Python and Tkinter for the UI.
 It checks and modifies the game's configuration files to